Tunisia’s president accused of ‘coup’ after dismissing PM

 Its leader Rached Ghannouchi, who is also parliament speaker, immediately labeled Saied's decision "a coup against the revolution and constitution" in a phone call to Reuters.

-"We consider the institutions still standing, and the supporters of the Ennahda and the Tunisian people will defend the revolution," he added, raising the prospect of confrontations between supporters of Ennahda and Saied.
+"We consider the institutions still standing, and the supporters of the Ennahdha and the Tunisian people will defend the revolution," he added, raising the prospect of confrontations between supporters of Ennahdha and Saied.

-The leader of another party, Karama, and former President Moncef Marzouki both joined Ennahda in calling Saied's move a coup.
+The leader of another party, Karama, and former President Moncef Marzouki both joined Ennahdha in calling Saied's move a coup.

 "I ask the Tunisians people to pay attention to the fact that they imagine this to be the beginning of the solution.
 It is the beginning of slipping into an even worse situation," Marzouki said in a video statement.